The2ndOne3/telebearsRTC-API/README.md

 cd src
-foreman run node load-courses.js foreman run node load-names.js foreman run node load-sections.js # This one is REEAAAAALLY slow foreman run node load-enrollment.js
+foreman run node load-courses.js foreman run node load-names.js foreman run node load-sections.js # This takes on the order of 6 minutes foreman run node load-enrollment.js # This takes on the order of 20 minutes
 ```

 # Notes